StreamSafely logo

 Chitram TV

-Chitram TV is an IPTV that specializes in TV streaming, specifically, it illegally streams Indian TV channels and TV content outside of India.
-In December 2021, Chitram TV was ordered to pay $31 million to DISH Network for piracy and copyright infringement.
+Chitram TV is an IPTV that specializes in TV streaming.
+Specifically, it illegally streams Indian TV channels and TV content outside of India.
+In December 2021, Chitram TV was ordered to pay DISH Network $31 million for piracy and copyright infringement.

-Flixtor, like many illegal streaming platforms, does not own the rights to distribute movies, documentaries, and television shows on its site.
+Like many illegal streaming platforms, FlixTor does not own the rights to distribute movies, documentaries, and television shows on its site.
 Because of this, it has been shut down many times, and its future is in doubt.
-Not only might Flixtor site operators face legal scrutiny, but anyone who streams content from Flixtor puts themselves at risk from a privacy and security standpoint.
+Not only might FlixTor site operators face legal scrutiny, but anyone who streams content from FlixTor puts themselves at risk from a privacy and security standpoint.

 FMovies